gdemengin/pipeline-logparser/README.md

   * implementation of https://stackoverflow.com/a/57351397
   * workaround for https://issues.jenkins-ci.org/browse/JENKINS-54304

+## change log

+* 1.0 (09/2019) first version:
+  - API to parse logs and retrieve maps of id/offsets/branchname
+  - API to get edited logs with branchName (with nested branches, without VT100 markups, etc ...)
+  - API to filter logs by branch name (get logs of a specific branch)

+* 1.0.1 (11/2019)
+  - fix parsing issues (when there is only one branch and when logs of 2 branches are mixed without pipeline technical logs in between)

 ## content
 it allows
 - to add branch prefix [branchName] in front of each line of the logs belonging to a parallel branch